alevchuk/pstm/lnd-e2e-testing/OTHER.md

 autopilot.allocation=1.0
 ```

-The reason you should initially set maxchannels to more than 5 is a known issue https://github.com/lightningnetwork/lnd/issues/772
+The reason you should initially set maxchannels to not more than 5 is descirbed in https://github.com/lightningnetwork/lnd/issues/772 It is a bug in LND.

-On some Linux distributions you will end out running out of number of open files.
+With larger maxchannels you will end out running out of number of open files.
+On some Linux distributions it will take longer on others it will happend sooner depending on the default **Max open files** settings.

 Check the current limits:
 ```